simone-sanfratello/log-segment/doc/README.md

+# log-segment

-API
+## API

 .set

+one point settings to rule them all

 .add

 log.v alias log.val alias log.value
+encapsulate to prevent JSON.strigify to the needed point may be not be executed

 mode:

 CONSOLE -> use console log
 FILE -> use fs

-mode in segment and mode in level
--> if different, use both
+MAIL -> use nodemailer

-encapsulate to prevent JSON.strigify to the needed point may be not be executed
+mode

+if segment is file, output only to this file if level is file, output only to this file

+else write to console

+level
+* unknow level, or empty

 #### Default